 For every community in our database, we drew 4000 samples from the feasible set to characterize the distribution of statistically probable shapes for the SAD.
 We filtered the 4000 samples to unique elements.
 For small values of S and N, it can be impossible or highly improbable for the 4000 samples from the feasible set to all be unique, but for large communities, all 4000 are usually unique.
 We refer to this as the sampled feasible set.

-Comparing observed SADs to their baselines
+Comparing observed SADs to their statistical baselines